huaminghuangtw/Evergreen-Notes/Permanent-Notes/incentives.md

 Incentives are the most fundamental concept in [Decision Making](decision-making.md).

-People respond to incentives like Pavlov's dogs, and they are more likely to act in their own self-interest, even if it contradicts their moral values.
+People respond to incentives like Pavlov’s dogs, and they are more likely to act in their own self-interest, even if it contradicts their moral values.

 We make time and energy for the things we really want.
 For example, if you have a vacation planned and need to make a 6am flight, you have no issue getting up at 3am to make it, because you have the _**desire**_.